 Fresh spinach recipes from a metre square patch will provide all your needs year round; except in Chicago; some call this Swiss chard; they are first cousins.

 No one having even the tiniest garden should ever have to buy spinach in the summer months, except in a very hot and humid period; blight can be a problem.
 Make sure you also have some kale for these periods.
 In our mild South African climate we can enjoy spinach benefits year round.

 One square metre will keep you in fresh spinach recipes.
 Seriously, pull out some of the straggly daisies; a Swiss chard patch is actually very attractive in any front garden.
 Mine above, after picking those twenty plus leaves, has got a little untidy; I should have cut off those yellowing leaves before taking this photograph.
-A chore for this morning; it's all one small part of the summer vegetable garden.
+A chore for this morning; it is all one small part of the summer vegetable garden.

 Today we give you two of our favourite fresh spinach recipes, first a soup and then a salad.